Looking to learn how to spot fake Panerai Luminor watches? Are you afraid of being fooled by a copy of Panerai?

-Then, the same defect applies to the text "AUTOMATIC 300m / 1000ft", which is also very thick in the false clock, while in the original one these inscriptions are thinner.
+Then, the same defect applies to the text "AUTOMATIC 300m / 1000ft", which is also very thick in the false clock, while in the original article these inscriptions are thinner.

-Step 2: Look at the crown guard on your Panerai Lumnior
+Step 2: Look the crown guard on your Panerai Lumnior

-As for the second step of the guide on how to spot fake Panerai Luminor PAM watches, we will take a look at the crown guard of real vs. Panerai Luminor.
+As for the second step of the guide on how to distinguish fake Panerai Luminor PAM watches, we will take a look at the crown guard of real vs. Panerai Luminor.